pyca/cryptography/docs/topic-guides/asymmetric-intro.rst

 There's a few things that are going on here:

 First we create a signer.
-This takes a few different options, we use ``PSS`` (Probabalistic Signature Scheme) mode, and configure that with a strong hash function, and the maxmimum sized salt.
+This takes a few different options, we use ``PSS`` (Probabilistic Signature Scheme) mode, and configure that with a strong hash function, and the maximum sized salt.
 We also specify that our signature uses SHA256.
 When you sign something with RSA, what you're actually signing is a hash of the data.